-The desire to find a more effective dentifrice and the ideal active ingredient and abrasive system spurred continued research in the development of therapeutic dentifrices.
-After the success achieved with SnF2 (Figure 3a) dentifrices, sodium monofluorophosphate (SMFP, Na2FPO3 – Figure 3b) actives were eventually introduced and found to be compatible with a variety of abrasive systems, and the combination demonstrated positive caries benefits in most clinical studies.
-The search for a more stable formulation and greater caries effectiveness also led to the introduction of a sodium fluoride (NaF – Figure 3c) formulation, which eventually replaced the original stannous fluoride (SnF2) active ingredient.
-This new product used the advertising phrase of “Fluoristat” and combined NaF with a silica abrasive system that proved more effective against caries than the earlier “Fluoristan” formulation.
+The desire to find more effective dentifrices with high compatibility between the fluorie active and different abrasive systems spurred continued research in the development of therapeutic dentifrices.
+After the success achieved with SnF2 (Figure 3a) dentifrices, sodium monofluorophosphate (SMFP, Na2FPO3 – Figure 3b) new dentifrices were eventually introduced with compatible abrasive systems, and the combinations demonstrated positive caries benefits in most clinical studies.
+The search for a more stable formulations capable of providing even greater anticaries effectiveness also led to the introduction of a sodium fluoride (NaF – Figure 3c) formulation, which eventually replaced the original stannous fluoride (SnF2) active ingredient.
+This new product used the advertising phrase of "Fluoristat" and combined NaF with a silica abrasive system that proved more effective against caries than the earlier "Fluoristan" formulation.
 This change in active agents occurred in 1981, after silica abrasive systems were developed that were compatible with most of the active agents found in dentifrices.34 All of the fluoride actives have been shown to be successful, to some extent, in preventing dental caries when used in a regular program of oral hygiene.
 The highly competitive toothpaste market has been a factor in the development of more effective products as well as improving flavor and increasing worldwide usage.
 This has been a great benefit to public dental health, as evidenced by the decline in the prevalence of dental caries over the past several decades in most developed countries.35

 The availability of primarily two active agents naturally resulted in the desire to directly compare these two fluoride actives.
 Duckworth,38 for example, showed significantly more fluoride was found in plaque from subjects using NaF dentifrices than those using Na2FPO3 dentifrices with compatible abrasive systems.
 To help settle the question, head-to-head clinical trials were needed to clearly distinguish between these products.
 An in-depth review published in Caries Research (1993) assessed results from essentially every caries clinical trial that directly compared the effectiveness of these two anticaries actives.
 This review concluded that NaF dentifrices perform better than Na2FPO3 dentifrices when using compatible abrasive systems.39 The mean difference in caries reduction between products is approximately 6%, as determined by meta-analysis of the available clinical studies.40 However, this same conclusion was not reached in a separate review that assessed the same clinical trials.
 Although this second review also found that a numerical difference exists that favors NaF over Na2FPO3, the authors of this review determined that the magnitude of the difference was not significant.41 A third review had the benefit of some additional large scale, head-to-head, clinical trials.
 Similar to the first review, this review also concluded there was a significant advantage to using NaF toothpaste when formulated with a suitable abrasive system.42 The new head-to-head comparisons (Marks et al.43 and Stephen et al.44) both reported superiority for sodium fluoride over sodium monofluorophosphate dentifrice formulations.
 The clinical difference between the two products is likely to be due to oral clearance, uptake of fluoride into the enamel and enhanced bioavailability of fluoride in the NaF formulations.
 In this regard, a properly formulated NaF dentifrice has the greater potential to deliver anticaries benefits, since it will release the fluoride active into the oral environment more efficiently (ionic F release) than from an SMFP formulated dentifrice (requires enzymatic cleavage of the covalent bond to release F-).
 Collectively, the evidence from these studies showed NaF dentifrices formulated with highly compatible silica abrasive systems gave significantly better results.